dormant/mvo-utils/README.md

 This was an attempt to mimic something I found useful in MATLAB.
 This approach was never implemented in other scripts.

+## tarbackup

+* Creates full and incremental backups for Linux machines
+* Needs to run as *root*.
+* Backups stored in */mnt/mvohvs3/MVOSeisD6/backups/automatic/*.

 ## twenties2mseed.py

 * Creates 24-hour single-channel miniseed files from 20-minute *SEISAN* files.